ZiCog/fibo_4784969/rust/README.md

   Even then `ibig` is much faster;
 * Or cheat and use the [rust bindings](https://crates.io/crates/rust-gmp) for the well known Gnu MP library.
 This backend is of course written in C, with only bindings to Rust.
-It is however, by far the fastest, and sets a baseline for other soluations.
+It is however, by far the fastest, and sets a baseline for other solutions;
+* The [rug](https://crates.io/crates/rug) crate, which acts as a higher level frontend to several numerical libraries, in this case again for GMP.

 # Compilation

 `cargo build --release`

 # Run
 ```text
 cargo run --release
 ```